DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 > > [!info]- **5F & 6F.
 Spires of Ravenloft**
 > > If a player attempts to ascend <span class="citation">K48.
 Offstair (p.
 70)</span> past <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>, they must succeed on a DC 24 Dexterity (Stealth) check or be caught by Rahadin.
 If the player successfully avoids Rahadin’s gaze, they can continue ascending the staircase as follows:
 > >
 > > * **5F.
-Familiar Room, Element Room & Cauldron.** If a player ascends an additional floor beyond the fourth floor landing comprising <span class="citation">K47.
+Familiar Room, Element Room & Cauldron.** If a player ascends an additional floor beyond the fourth-floor landing comprising <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>, they emerge onto the fifth-floor landing leading to <span class="citation">K54.
 Familiar Room (p.
 71)</span>.
 The Familiar Room and the rooms beyond are largely as described in <span class="citation">K54.
 Familiar Room (p.
 71)</span>, <span class="citation">K55.
 Element Room (p.
 72)</span>, and <span class="citation">K56.
 Cauldron (p.
 72)</span>.
 However, the Element Room contains a *potion of fire breath* and two *potions of healing* hidden amongst the bottles and jars.
 In addition, there are no **Barovian witches** in the Cauldron room, which is instead guarded by four **brooms of animated attack** leaning against the wall.
 The brooms animate and attack any intruders on sight, but won’t pursue any players who flee past the Familiar Room into <span class="citation">K48.
 Offstair (p.
 70)</span>.
 > >
 > > * **6F.
-Tower Rooftop.** If a player ascends an additional two floors beyond the fourth floor landing comprising <span class="citation">K47.
+Tower Rooftop.** If a player ascends an additional two floors beyond the fourth-floor landing comprising <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>, they emerge onto <span class="citation">K57.
 Tower Roof (p.
 72)</span>.
 A player who approaches <span class="citation">K58.
 Bridge (p.
 73)</span> is interrupted by the vampire spawn **Ludmilla Vilisevic,** who manifests from a fog bank atop the tower behind them and coldly declares that they have “ventured where they do not belong," and that she will “see to it that they are returned to their proper place"—unless, she adds, her eyes glinting dangerously, they would prefer “to remain a permanent member of the Master’s court."
 # O7.
 The Guest Suite
 ## O7a.
 Settling In
-<span class="citation"><em>This scene takes place in Chapter 4, Areas K47 and K49.</em></span>.
+<span class="citation"><em>This scene takes place in Chapter 4, Areas K47 and K49.</em></span>

 The landing at the top of <span class="citation">K21.
 South Tower Stair (p.
 59)</span> is largely as described in <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>.
 However, neither the **rug of smothering** nor **guardian portrait** attacks the players for the duration of their stay at Ravenloft.
 ### Escher's Jealousy